Slip and fall accidents are the most common cause of foot and ankle injuries in workplaces.

 Common Work-Related Foot and Ankle Injuries

 There are a wide variety of workplace foot and ankle injuries that a person can suffer.
 Some commonly reported injuries are:

 - Bone fractures: Foot, ankle, and toes have small bones that can easily break in a workplace accident.
 If the worker is caught between parts of machinery or is crushed under moving parts or a motor vehicle, they can suffer multiple fractures.

 - Puncture wounds: A puncture wound from stepping on a sharp object or from a power tool can limit the worker’s ability to walk and stand.

 - Sprains and strains: A worker can twist or turn their ankle and can suffer an ankle strain or sprain.
 While in most cases RICE and pain medication is enough to treat a strain or sprain, in serious cases surgery may be required.

 - Tendonitis: It is the irritation or inflammation of the tendons around the ankle joints resulting from overuse.

 - Burn injuries: Chemical spills can cause serious burn injuries.

-- Cartilage damage: When a worker suffers serious fracture or sprain, they could injure the cartilage as well.
+- Cartilage damage: When a worker suffers a serious fracture or sprain, they could injure the cartilage as well.

 - Amputation: Amputations are catastrophic, and can occur if the worker’s foot is caught in machinery or the person is injured in a motor vehicle accident.
 Severe fractures or crush injuries can necessitate medical amputation.